pangenome/odgi/docs/rst/commands/odgi_prune.rst

 odgi prune
 #########

-Remove complex parts of the graph.
+Remove parts of the graph.

 SYNOPSIS
 ========